Iolanthe: Productions

 Iolanthe had a successful initial run in London of 398 performances, spanning the holiday seasons of both 1882 and 1883.
 Gilbert designed the costumes himself, and sets were by the Drury Lane designer Henry Emden.
 In an unprecedented first for any play, the New York premiere was given on the same date - 25 November 1882, with the composer's assistant, Alfred Cellier, conducting there.
 In Australia, Iolanthe was first seen on 9 May 1885 at the Theatre Royal, Melbourne, produced by J. C. Williamson.

 In the British provinces, Iolanthe played - either by itself, or in repertory - continuously from February 1882 through 1885, then not again until late 1891.
 From then on, it was always present in the D'Oyly Carte Opera Company's touring repertory, being included in some part of every season until the company's closure in 1982.
-Most of the costumes were redesigned by Percy Anderson in 1915 and by George Sheringham in 1932, and Peter Goffin designed new sets in 1957 and some new costumes in 1960.
+The costumes were redesigned by Percy Anderson and Atillio Comelli in 1915 and by George Sheringham in 1932, and Peter Goffin designed new sets in 1957 and some new costumes in 1960.
 After its original production, Iolanthe was not revived in London until 1901, making it the first of the operas to be revived after the composer's death the year before.
 It was also included in two Savoy repertory seasons, in 1907 and 1908-09.

 Iolanthe was the first Gilbert and Sullivan opera performed professionally in Britain by a non-D'Oyly Carte company.
 It was produced by the Sadler's Wells Opera (now English National Opera) in January 1962, immediately after the Gilbert copyrights expired.
 It was well received and was successfully revived for many seasons by Sadler's Wells until 1978.
 Michael Heyland restaged Iolanthe for D'Oyly Carte in 1977, the year of Queen Elizabeth's Silver Jubilee, with silver-themed designs.
 Iolanthe has remained one of the most popular of the Gilbert and Sullivan works.
 Thousands of professional and amateur productions of the opera have been given throughout the English-speaking world, and the opera continues to be performed regularly today.
 The Internet Broadway Database lists 20 productions of the opera on Broadway alone.

 The following table shows the history of the D'Oyly Carte productions in Gilbert's lifetime (not including touring companies):